Frequently asked questions

 There are several interesting museums located in the city centre of Jyväskylä and its vicinity, where you can spend a rainy day comfortably.
 Those who are interested in shopping should head towards the Jyväskylä’s pedestrian shopping area, which offers a great variety of shopping centres, shops, restaurants and cafés.
 On rainy days, it is also worth taking a look at the Event Calendar, whether there are some concerts or theatre performances in the Jyväskylä Region.
 The auditoriums of several summer theatres are also covered.
 More tips on spending a rainy day are available in the blog post of the Visit Jyväskylä Region Tourist Office.

 What kind of cycling routes are there in the Jyväskylä region?

 The Jyväskylä Region provides an excellent setting for cycling trips.
 There are diverse routes to fulfill many different needs through a variety of terrains and environments, including majestic national parks, scenic highways, enchanting forests and meandering around waterways through shore paths.
 There are suitable routes for everyone, for both experienced enthusiasts and for those who prefer casual, leisure time cycling routes.
-So pump up your bicycle tires, pack your backpack with a snack and check out the best cycling routes in the Jyväskylä region here!
+So pump up your bicycle tires, pack your backpack with a snack and check out the best cycling routes in the Jyväskylä region here, or take a look at gravel biking routes in the area!
 You can also easily download Jyväskylä’s cycling map pdf to your phone by clicking here or pick up the paper version from the Visit Jyväskylä Region Tourist Office.

 We would like to fish in the Jyväskylä Region.
 What kind of fishing permits are needed and where do we get them?